Alcohol Possession and Use

 - Kegs are not permitted in any University residence hall, residence facility or anywhere else on University property.

-- Students of legal age may possess or transport in public areas of campus or in common areas of University residence halls an amount of alcohol, in closed containers and in suitable packaging, consistent with the concept of responsible and moderate consumption.
+- Students of legal age may possess or transport a reasonable amount of alcohol for personal use to their on-campus residence in closed containers and in suitable packaging, consistent with the concept of responsible and moderate consumption.

 - When otherwise permitted by University practice or policy (e.g., home football Saturdays) students of legal age may host and participate in tailgate gatherings at which alcohol is present.
 Hosts of tailgate gatherings will be held responsible for compliance with University regulations and Indiana law.